Conor McGregor: 2020

 After over a year away from the Octagon, McGregor faced Donald Cerrone in a welterweight bout on 18 January 2020 at UFC 246.
 He won the fight via technical knockout 40 seconds into the first round.
 This win earned him a Performance of the Night award.
-The win made McGregor the first UFC fighter to hold knockout finishes in the featherweight, lightweight, and welterweight divisions.
+The win made McGregor the first UFC fighter to hold knockout finishes in the featherweight, lightweight and welterweight divisions.
 On 6 June 2020, McGregor announced once more that he was retiring from fighting.

 2021

 Despite talks of retirement, McGregor was booked to face former UFC Lightweight Championship challenger Dustin Poirier in a rematch of their 2014 bout at UFC 257 on 24 January 2021.
 He lost the fight via technical knockout in the second round, marking the first knockout loss in his career.
 McGregor was later handed a 6–month medical suspension after the knockout.

 McGregor faced Dustin Poirier for a third time on 10 July 2021 at UFC 264.
 McGregor lost the fight via technical knockout in round one after the ringside doctor stopped the bout.
-McGregor had a broken tibia, which rendered him unable to continue.
+McGregor had rolled his ankle while stepping back, resulting in a broken lower tibia which rendered him unable to continue.

-2023
+2023–2024

-After the layoff nursing his leg injury, it was announced that McGregor would be coaching The Ultimate Fighter 31 for the second time, this time against Michael Chandler.
-They will face each other after the season, at an event yet to be determined.
+After the layoff nursing his leg injury, McGregor coached The Ultimate Fighter 31 for the second time with the opposing coach being Michael Chandler.
+Filming of the show started in February 2023 and aired on television from May to August 2023.
+The show led to McGregor being scheduled to fight in a welterweight bout against Chandler at UFC 303 on 29 June 2024.
+Following speculation on the fight's status due to an abruptly cancelled press conference, the UFC officially announced the fight's cancellation on 13 June 2024, citing an injury (broken toe) sustained by McGregor.

-Mixed martial arts fighting style
+2025

+On August 14, 2025, it was reported that McGregor was removed from the UFC roster.

+On October 7, 2025, it was announced that McGregor had failed to disclose his whereabouts for drug testing on three occasions in 2024.
+As a result, he was given an eighteen-month suspension, retroactive to the date of his failure.
+He will be eligible to compete again in March 2026.